VPS home

 Disclaimer

 If you find inaccuracies here, please report them.
-Most of the guides here have been greatly enhanced by reader feedback and input.
+(All guides posted here have been greatly enhanced by reader feedback and critiques.)

-On the next page, we'll look at "burstable memory" and discuss disk I/O bottlenecks, which are typically the biggest hindrances to performance in a Virtual Private Server.
+On the next page, we'll look at "burstable" memory, and what means about the performance of our Virtual Private Server.

-NEXT » Burstable RAM Memory on Virtual Private Servers & VPS Disk I/O Bottlenecks
+NEXT » Allocation of burstable RAM / Memory on Virtual Private Servers

 For more along these lines, here's a Google search preconfigured for the query » compare virtual private server vps vs dedicated web hosting